1824-25 Bicentennial: Did Your Ancestors Meet the Marquis de Lafayette?

 So, what do YOU think?

 Are you interested in working with me on this Lafayette story?
 Do you have another story like it?
-Let me know in the comments, and let’s do this together!
+Let me know in the comments, or send me a message!

 Note that the timeline will not embed into Substack.
 Though it embeds nicely in many website builders, it works best using a full browser tab.